| Crates.io | codas-flow |

 (or in parallel) by multiple tasks.

-Flows are created with Flow::new
+Flows are created with Flow::new, which returns a

-tuple of (flow, subscribers)
+tuple of (flow, subscribers):

 use codas_flow::*;